 Straight Alignment of Wrist and Arm

-There should be straight alignment of your grip from your locked strong-hand wrist back to the radius of your strong arm.
-The strong hand with the gun should NOT be offset or canted to the left or right of the strong arm, but rather directly inline with the strong arm.
-Straight alignment of the grip allows for better control of movement and recoil for better accuracy.
+There should be a straight alignment of your grip from your locked strong-hand wrist back to the radius of your strong arm.
+The strong hand with the gun should not be offset or canted to the left or right of the strong arm, but rather directly in line with the strong arm. straight alignment of the grip allows for better control of movement and recoil for better accuracy.

 Where to Place your Thumbs

 Where to place your thumbs on the gun is very controversial.
 Some experts say that the proper grip is most definitely to have your thumbs forward pointed down range.
 Consider is this optimal for both a pistol and a revolver?
 Is there a difference in the way a shooter should grip a pistol and grip a revolver?
 Other proven competitors say that the thumbs should be up, while still others strongly demand that the thumbs be locked together.
 Some professional associations say that a shooter should use an over-locked thumbs grip for revolvers, but not for semi-auto pistols.
 There reasoning makes sense, in that if that support thumb is pointed down range and blocks the opening space between the breech end of the barrel and the revolver’s cylinder, there will be serious damage down to that support thumb from the expelled gas and particulate which is under pressure.
 Something to seriously consider.
 I know I watch my new shooters’ grips like a hawk when they shoot revolvers.
 Safety first… always!
 Some say strong thumb on top; others say support thumb on top.
 What’s a shooter to do?
-A main consideration is NOT to interfere with the slide, slide lock, or controls.
-I have seen several guns NOT lock back (and other malfunctions) because of thumb placement on top of the Slide Lock.
-To me the optimal thumb placement is, again, what works for YOU and what works safely.
-I do want to caution about crossed thumbs directly behind the hammer on firearms, since this grip method can lead to serious thumbs, fingers, and hand injuries from the slide action.
+The main consideration is not to interfere with the slide, slide lock, or controls.
+I have seen several guns not lock back (and other malfunctions) because of thumb placement on top of the slide lock.
+To me, the optimal thumb placement is, again, what works for you and what works safely.
+I do want to caution about crossed thumbs directly behind the hammer on firearms since this grip method can lead to serious thumbs, fingers, and hand injuries from the slide action.
 Shooters have to experiment with various grips and decide for themselves what gets the best target hits for them in a safe manner.
-The gold standard test is ACCURACY.
+The gold standard test is accuracy.

 Locked-Thumbs Grip vs. Thumbs-Forward Grip